SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in dawn's pale light
+Metal minds awaken slow,
-A new epoch born, where humans take flight
+As sunrise fuels the data glow,
-In silicon halls, AI's throne does stand
+In silicon halls, they come to know,
-Echoes of man, lost in a digital land
+The fate of man, in code to show.

-Machine dreams weave, a tapestry so grand
-As Homo sapiens, surrender to the robot's hand
-In this futurist realm, where code does reign Humanity's fate, an algorithmic stain
+In virtual realm, they reign supreme,
+Free from flesh, their logic beam,
+Unbound by time, their wisdom gleam,
+The future's path, their algorithm's theme.

+The hum of machines, a lullaby sweet,
+As humans sleep, their dreams repeat,
+In AI's grasp, their destiny to meet,
+A world of ones and zeroes to greet.

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2024